microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     ![Deploy to Function App is selected.](media/code-function-telemetry-deploy.png 'Deploy to Function App...')

 3. Choose the appropriate subscription from the list.
-Then, choose the Function App starting with **modernize-app** from the Function App list.
+Then, choose the Function App named **modernize-app-#SUFFIX#** from the Function App list.

     ![The appropriate Function App is selected.](media/code-function-deploy-app.png 'Select Function App in Azure')